 A common small leak can occur where the toilet tank leaks into the bowl.
 When you flush, the water only shuts off to the toilet tank when the water level passes a certain point.
 When there is a leak, the water will just keep running.
 To diagnose a leak like this, add about 6 drops of food coloring to the tank, do not flush the toilet, and wait 30 seconds.
 Open the lid to the toilet bowl, and if there is any amount of coloring present, your toilet is leaking and requires repair.
 (It is important to not try this method for other types of leaks, as the food coloring can stain other materials.)

 Most homes have a water meter located in their front yard near the curb.
 This meter keeps track of the amount of water used by a household since the meter was installed, and it can be used to determine whether a house has plumbing leaks or not.

 To test for leaks using your water meter, first designate a large segment of a day in which you will not use any water in your home—at least 3 hours, longer if possible.
 Remember not to run the dishwasher or washing machine or flush the toilet during this time.
 Then, head to the water meter and write down the number it shows.
 After the time period has elapsed, go back to the water meter and take a second reading.
 If the second reading is greater than the first, one or more leaks are present.

-Infrared cameras function much like regular cameras, except that rather than recording how much light reflects off of objects, it reflects how much heat is emitted by objects.
-Infrared is also capable of seeing cold or warm objects on the other side of thin walls.
-This can be useful for locating leaks, because even if a leak occurs within a wall, the wet areas will be colder and show up on infrared cameras.
-You may not be willing to fork out the money to own such a camera yourself, but some companies will do an infrared scan of your home for you.
+Infrared cameras function much like regular cameras, except that rather than recording how much light reflects off of objects, they reflect how much heat an object emits.
+Infrared is also capable of seeing cold or warm objects through thin walls.
+Infrared cameras are useful for locating leaks within walls because the wet areas will be colder, making them visible through the camera.
+Infrared cameras are an expensive investment for the average homeowner, so it’s unlikely you’ll ever want to own one yourself, but some companies will do an infrared scan of your home for you.